Archive for category: Phenomenology

 Mackewn, J. (2012).
 Developing Gestalt Counselling.
 Los Angeles: Sage Press.

-Skottun, G. Kruger, A ().
-Gestalt Therapy Practice therapy and Experiential Learning.
+Skottun, G. Kruger, A (n.d.).
+Gestalt Therapy Practice: Therapy and Experiential Learning.
 London: Routledge.

 What is Gestalt therapy?
 Gestalt philosophy, theory and the therapy space